iambrainstorming/iambrainstorming.github.io/src/chapters/democracy/fascism.md

 [The data](https://github.com/amiyatulu/electoral_bond/tree/main/output)

-Some data cleaning is still required, as companies are repeated due to slightly different names given in the PDF.
+Some data cleaning is still required, as some companies' donations are split due to slightly different names given in the PDF.
+For example, "FUTURE GAMING AND HOTEL SERVICES PR" and "FUTURE GAMING AND HOTEL SERVICES PRIVATE LIMITED."

 Total encashment all parties = 63871399000 (52.545209691352234 % of donations)